VrushankPatel/Maxine/README.md

 * That's the issue that Maxine solves.
 No matter where (on which port) the service is running, as long as the MAXINE-CLIENT is added to it, it'll always be discoverable to the SRD.
 This centralized service store and retrieval architecture make inter-service communication more reliable and robust.
 * Also, based on the service's performance diagnostics (If it's down or not working properly), we can stop its registration to the SRD.
 The client provides functions that can stop sending the heartbeat to the SRD so that the service can be deregistered.
 * Also, If any of the services are hosted on more powerful hardware, then we can make SRD distribute more traffic on that service's nodes than the others.
 All we have to do is to provide weight property to that service's client. the weight means how much power that service has compared to others.
 Based on weight property, the SRD will register that service will replications, and traffic will be distributed accordingly.
+* Maxine now includes health check capabilities to monitor service availability and persistence to survive restarts.

 ## Setup for development